abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 - Fall Delay [delay between 50%(1.65V) of input to 50%(1.65V) of output]:
 > Fall Delay = 8.07770- 8.05075 = 0.02695 ns

+- The characterization done above was done at 27 C.

+**So now we have characterized our inverter.**
+The next goal is to make a `.lef` file using this inverter architecture.
+We will create a unique cell by plugging this `.lef` into openlane and plugin in this cell into our picorv32a core.